Disclosure: This post contains affiliate links. Click here to read my affiliate policy.

 This is possibly the most important tip on the list.
 Whatever you do, don’t let your chickens’ water freeze.
 If your chickens don’t have access to fresh water, they cannot properly digest their food, they can’t regulate their body temperature properly, and egg production will drop.
 While chickens are fairly resilient creatures, without water, even for short periods, their health deteriorates quickly in cold weather, and, aside from ill health and increased risk of death and frostbite, egg production drops fast and takes weeks to recover.

-One particularly simple, inexpensive, and effective solution is to create a cookie tin heater like this one by The Chicken Chick.
+One particularly simple, inexpensive, and effective solution is to create a cookie tin heater.
 It’ll cost you a few dollars if you don’t already have the items, but it’ll save you having to chip ice out of the waterers several times a day.
-Or you can buy a ready-made reasonably inexpensive 12-watt heater designed for metal or plastic chicken waterers.
-Another option is to use a poultry nipple waterer system like the Chicken Fountain with a heating system.
+Or you can buy a ready-made reasonably inexpensive heated drink base.
+Just make sure you buy a good one that doesn’t overheat, like this one from Harris, designed for metal or plastic chicken waterers.
+Cheaper alternatives can get too hot and risk burning your hens or setting fire to your coop.
+Another option is to use a poultry nipple waterer setup with a heating system.

 3. Use Dropping Boards